scizzorz/trk/README.md

 `editor = vim`
 the text editor used to edit tasks

+`show_count = True`
+show the number of tasks at the end of each output or not

 `alias_XXX = YYY`
 allows you to create custom aliases.
 Expands `trk.py XXX` into `trk.py eval YYY`.
 Can also use arguments, eg `alias_r = re('%s')` will cause `trk.py r ^x` to expand to `trk.py eval "re('^x')"`